fatboysraidmcdonalds/Dubtrack-Extended-Message-Features/README.md

+#Dubtrack Extended Message Features
+Overrides Dubtrack.room.chat.sendMessage to allow you to use some features such as <b>@all</b>

+#Instructions
+Run the script (open this <a href="https://rawgit.com/fatboysraidmcdonalds/Dutrack-Extended-Message-Features/master/Bookmark.js" target="_blank">Bookmark</a> link, copy the text on that page, create a bookmark, paste the text into the URL parameter of the bookmark, then save, open the dubtrack tab, and click the bookmark)

 #New Tags
 @all - When you type @all, it will replace it with a list of tags targeted to every user <br />
 @dj - Replaces @dj with @(current dj name) <br />